edHelper.com

 By Jane Runyon

 2 English is spoken by many Hispanics for business purposes.
 Having a good knowledge of the English language can lead to job advancement or raises in salary for Hispanics working in some companies.
 People living in areas close to the United States border or in high tourist areas also find knowledge of the English language beneficial.
-Many private schools in Mexico will conduct their classes in both Spanish and English.
+Many private schools in Mexico conduct their classes in both Spanish and English.

 Paragraphs 4 to 8: